Bridgwater

 Bridgwater is a historic market town and civil parish in Somerset, England.
-The population was estimated at 41,276 in 2022.
+The town had a population of 41,276 at the 2021 census.
 Bridgwater is at the edge of the Somerset Levels, in level and well-wooded country.
 The town lies along both sides of the River Parrett; it has been a major inland port and trading centre since the industrial revolution.
 Most of its industrial bases still stand today.
-Its larger neighbour, Taunton, is linked to Bridgwater via a canal, the M5 motorway and the GWR railway line.
+Its larger neighbour, Taunton, is linked to Bridgwater via a canal, the M5 motorway and the Bristol–Exeter railway line.

 Historically, the town had a politically radical tendency.
 The Battle of Sedgemoor, where the Monmouth Rebellion was finally crushed in 1685, was fought nearby.
 Notable buildings include the Church of St Mary and Blake Museum, which is a largely restored house in Blake Street and was the birthplace of Admiral Blake in 1598.
 The town has an arts centre and plays host to the annual Bridgwater Guy Fawkes Carnival.

-Etymology
+Toponymy

 It is thought that the town was originally called Brigg, meaning quay.
 It has been argued that the name may instead come from the Old English brycg (gang plank) or Old Norse bryggja (quay), though this idea has been opposed on etymological grounds.
 In the Domesday Book the town is listed as Brugie, while Brugia was also used.
 After the Norman invasion the land was given to Walter of Douai, hence becoming known variously as Burgh-Walter, Brugg-Walter and Brigg-Walter, eventually corrupted to Bridgwater.
 An alternative version is that it derives from "Bridge of Walter" (i.e. Walter's Bridge).